Gremious/yank-images/README.md

 Now there is a real tool for getting your card pngs from archidekt since it doesn't let you export those, so you can print your proxies easy peasy.

+release: like, tomorrow, or whenever I'm not tired.
+For now you can `cargo build --release` this though

 ### Usage:

 ```bash